SWEN90009-2024/SC-BlueRing/README.md

 Below is a detailed outline of the repository's structure, providing a clear overview of the organization of documents, tests, prototypes, UI assets, and data samples.

 - `docs/` - Contains all documentation files related to the project.
 Documentation is organized into subfolders for better structuring and ease of access.
-- `docs/meetings` - Contains the client and team meeting recording.
+- `docs/meetings` - Contains the client and team meeting recording + weekly stand-up meeting notes.
 - `docs/sprint1` - Contains the documents required in Sprint1 Checklist.

 - `tests/` - Houses user and system tests that are crucial for ensuring the reliability and functionality of the SCAP.